andrelevi/PythonImageProcessingScripts/README.md

 ## Python Version

-Last tested with Python 3.11
+Last tested with `Python 3.11` on Windows.

 ## Example Usage